SumoLogic/sumologic-documentation/docs/metrics/metrics-queries/metrics-explorer.md

 Effective January 2024, we're deprecated Classic Metrics (and Classic Dashboards) in favor of our newer [Metrics Explorer](/docs/metrics/metrics-queries/metrics-explorer) interface.
 No action is required on your part.
 :::

 If you prefer to use the Classic metrics UI, you can switch to it, and switch back the Metrics Explorer interface at any point.
-To switch to Classic metrics, click the three-dot icon near the upper right corner of the page and click **Switch to Classic Metrics**.
+To switch to Classic metrics, click the three-dot kebab icon near the upper right corner of the page and click **Switch to Classic Metrics**.

 Not all of the features available in the Metrics Explorer are found in the Classic UI.

 You'll be asked to confirm your choice.
 Click **Switch to Classic UI** to proceed.
-After you switch to the Classic UI, you can return to the Metrics Explorer UI by clicking the three-dot icon again, and selecting **Switch to New Metrics**.
+After you switch to the Classic UI, you can return to the Metrics Explorer UI by clicking the three-dot kebab icon again, and selecting **Switch to New Metrics**.
 While you are in the Classic UI, new metric tabs you open will display the Classic UI.

 ![switch-to-classic.png](/img/metrics/confirm-switch-to-classic.png)